-Definition 1 A strategy profile σ is a multiselves agent equilibrium (MAE) if there exists a belief μ consistent with σ such that, for every player i, for every information set I assigned to player i and reached with positive probability, and for every probability distribution p over actions available at I, $MSU_i(\sigma; I, p, \mu) \leq SU_i(\sigma; I, \mu)$.
+Definition 1.
+A strategy profile σ is a multiselves agent equilibrium (MAE) if there exists a belief μ consistent with σ such that, for every player i, for every information set I assigned to player i and reached with positive probability, and for every probability distribution p over actions available at I, MSU_i(σ ; I, p, μ) \leq SU_i(σ ; I, μ).

 The multiselves agent equilibrium is to multiplayer games what Piccione and Rubinstein's modified multiselves approach is to decision problems.
-It captures the "one-shot deviation"

-criterion of optimality: when re-evaluating her strategy at any instance at which she operates, a player can reassess her immediate action, but not her plan of future actions.
+It captures the "one-shot deviation" criterion of optimality: when re-evaluating her strategy at any instance at which she operates, a player can reassess her immediate action, but not her plan of future actions.
 For concreteness, we illustrate this concept on Piccione and Rubinstein's absentminded driver problem and our simple game of Section 2 in the two examples below.

-Example 1 Consider the one-player game of Section 1 presented in Figure 1.
-Let us start by computing the ex ante utility-maximizing strategy for the driver.
+Example 1.
+Consider the one-player game of Section 1 presented in Fig. 1.
+Let us start by computing the ex ante utilitymaximizing strategy for the driver.
 If p denotes the probability of choosing action continue (the driver's strategy), then the driver's expected utility is $u(p) = p^2 + 4p(1-p)$, whose maximum is reached at p = 2/3.
-Piccione and Rubinstein showed that any ex ante optimum is "modified multiselves time consistent."
+Piccione and Rubinstein showed that any ex ante optimum is "modified multiselves time consistent," meaning that it remains optimal at all stages of the game under the modified multiselves approach.
 Since our notion of multiselves agent equilibrium is a multiplayer generalization of the modified multiselves approach, one would expect that strategy p = 2/3 is a multiselves agent equilibrium.
 Let us confirm this intuition.